 - Being part of the global effort to enhance awareness and support for the preservation of documentary heritage

 The nomination program operates biennially.
-Nominations are assessed by the Assessment Sub-Committee, and the deadline for submission for the current round is 30 June 2020.
-Nominators will be advised of the outcome of the assessment in late December 2020/early January 2021 and successful nominators will receive their certificates of inscription at a ceremony at a date to be advised, Covid-19 restrictions permitting.
+Nominations are assessed by the Assessment Sub-Committee, and the deadline for submission for the current round is 30 September 2020.
+Nominators will be advised of the outcome of the assessment in early 2021 and successful nominators will receive their certificates of inscription at a ceremony at a date to be advised, Covid-19 restrictions permitting.

 Please get in touch with us to discuss your proposed nomination, using the Contact Us facility on this website.
 The nomination form can be downloaded below and submitted using the Contact Us facility.